Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Neural Layers for Kernel Integrals

 \section{Neural Layers for Kernel Integrals}

-In this section, we design neural layers that approximate singular kernel integrals with linear computational cost, guided by the Ewald-type decomposition in \cref{theorem:approximation-error}.
+In this section, we design neural layers that approximate singular kernel integral operators guided by the Ewald-type decomposition in \cref{theorem:approximation-error}.
 Specifically, we approximate the smooth long-range component using a truncated Fourier representation and treat the short-range component via localized Taylor expansions.